Selenovid/Selenovid/README.md

 # Selenovid
-Publishing to Maven Central is managed by: @your-sonatype-username
+Publishing to Maven Central is managed by: @io.github.selenovid